ucsb-cs32/s21/_lab/lab03.md

   <li>Use STL hashmaps to aggregate ‘county’ level data to ‘state’ data (including computing the average of the county data)</li>
   <li>Design and implement a C++ class representing state demographic data</li>
   <li>Utilize data aggregated into a hashmap to answer questions about the data (e.g. state with the youngest population)</li>
-  <li>Possible sort...</li>
   <li>practice using a testing framework, including writing additional tests</li>
 </ul>

 Orientation
 ============
 <p>In lab01, we developed code to read in county demographic data (age and education).
 This week, our goal is to examine that data and be able to asnwer questions about regions in the USA.
 For example, which region has the youngest population?
-Later in the quarter we will combine other datasets and be able to expand our queries.</p>
+Later in the quarter we will combine other datasets and be able to expand our queries.
+We will also be adding one more piece of data related to the population below the poverty line.</p>

 <p>The first step is deciding at what regional level we want to look at our data.
 With over three thousand counties, we want to consider larger regions (by grouping counties).
 There are lots of ways to understand regional data, but for this week we will look at state level data.
 Thus, one of the first tasks is to start aggregating county data together into states.</p>